 Infrastructure

-The first category covers infrastructure projects such as the construction of buildings to house psychiatric services, neurodevelopment consulting services, child psychiatry services, respite rooms for relatives, workshops for people with severe mental handicaps, and living facilities for people with autism.
+The first category covers infrastructure projects such as construction of buildings bringing together psychiatric services, neurodevelopment consultations services, housing child and juvenile psychiatric services, accommodating families in respite rooms, organizing workshops for people suffering from severe mental disabilities or living facilities for people with autism.

-A second category covers grants for the acquisition of equipment at the request of state or private hospitals or universities.
-These have included magnetic resonance equipment, electronic microscopes, surgical robots, eye-tracking computers for the speech-impaired and mobility-impaired, and specialized wheelchairs.
+The second category covers grants awarded for the purchase of equipment at the request of state or private hospitals or universities.
+This shall include magnetic resonance equipment, electronic microscopes, surgical robots, eye-tracking computers for the speech-impaired and the mobility-impaired people, and specialized chairs.

 Research, information and dissemination of knowledge

-Funding for research projects is the third category of projects supported by the Foundation.
-These include a multi-dimensional, multi-disciplinary research project on brain plasticity in premature newborns, a pre-series of medical devices to aid in the ultra-early diagnosis of schizophrenia, better detection and understanding of Coordination Acquisition Disorder in children, an early screening test for Autism Spectrum Disorder, the implementation of an intervention and identification program for bipolar disorders, a digital device for detecting pain in non-communicative dementia sufferers, and translational research into deep brain simulation.
+The third category of projects supported by the Foundation is the funding for research projects.
+This shall include a multidimensional and multidisciplinary research project into the brain plasticity of premature new-borns, a pre-series of medical devices designed to help in the ultra-early diagnosis of schizophrenia, better detection and understanding of Childhood Coordination Acquisition Disorder, an early screening test for Autism Spectrum Disorder, the implementation of an intervention and identification program for bipolar disorders, a digital device for detecting pain in people with dementia who cannot communicate, and translational research into deep brain simulation.

 Training, conferences and support for patients and their families

-A final category covers projects financed by the Foundation involving training in fields such as mental health or cognitive rehabilitation, the organization by various associations of respite stays for caregivers or weekend getaways for families of sick children or adults, or the creation of artistic interventions and performances in hospitals.
+Lastly, the final category covers projects financed by the Foundation involving training in various fields such as mental health or cognitive rehabilitation, the organization by various associations of caregivers’ respite stays or weekends for the families of sick children or adults, or to the creation of artistic contributions and performances in hospitals.